Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Results

 \subsection{QHT for noble metals}

 Noble metals, such as Ag, show in general a more complex behavior compared to Drude-type metals due the contribution of interband transitions and core electrons.
 In what follows, we use $r_s=3$~a.u. and $\hbar\gamma=0.03$~eV for Ag, and account for interband effects with a constant background dielectric constant $\varepsilon_\infty=5.9$ \cite{Khalid2020commphys}, which adds a local contribution to the free-electron metal permittivity.
-Effective refractive index for the Ag-air-Ag configuration as a function of the gap size computed using different models are plotted in Fig.~\ref{fig:Ag_gapSweep}.
+The effective refractive index for the Ag-air-Ag configuration as a function of the gap size computed using different models are plotted in Fig.~\ref{fig:Ag_gapSweep}.
 The real and imaginary parts of $n_{\rm eff}$ are plotted in Fig.~\ref{fig:Ag_gapSweep}~(a) and (b), respectively, showing quite similar behavior as seen for the Na-Air-Na case in the previous section.
 LRA and TFHT clearly show unphysical increasing character of effective index when sub-nanometer gaps are in question.
 QHT, on the other hand, predicts that in the tunneling regime, for sufficiently small metal separation, the gap virtually fades away completely and the effective index converges to the refractive index of the bulk Ag.
-Note that in Fig.~\ref{fig:Ag_gapSweep}, the QHT gives different threshold, for the gap sizes for virtually absence of the any gap, depending on the amount of electron spill-out considered from the metal surface, i.e., $\lambda_{\rm vW}=1/9$ or $\lambda_{\rm vW}=1$.
+Note that in Fig.~\ref{fig:Ag_gapSweep}, the QHT gives a different threshold for $g$ at which the gap virtually vanishes, depending on the amount of electron spill-out considered from the metal surface, i.e., $\lambda_{\rm vW}=1/9$ or $\lambda_{\rm vW}=1$.

 So far, we have analyzed the effective mode index of the MIM waveguide as function of air gap between the metals.
 It is also important to examine the behavior of $n_{\rm eff}$ as a function of energy.
 Figure~\ref{fig:Ag_Esweep} (a) and (b) present the real and imaginary parts of $n_{\rm eff}$, respectively, as a function of energy ($E$ in eV) for a Ag-air-Ag waveguide, considering a gap size $g=1$~nm -- a width which is experimentally rather easy to obtain \cite{Ciraci2012Science}.